Russia-Ukraine War, Bakhmut besieged. Biden-Scholz united: another 400 million weapons from the US. Nyt: "Hypothetical roadmap to end hostilities"

 New aid package from the US

 The United States announces a new $400 million military aid package to Ukraine.
-It contains ammunition for i Himars and Howitzer air defense systems and ammunition for Bradley combat vehicles.
-In addition, the US imposes a series of sanctions and visa restrictions on five Russian officials and a consultant involved in the imprisonment Vladimir Kara-Murzaa member of the opposition arrested last April for criticizing the invasion of Ukraine.
+It contains ammunition for Himars and Howitzer air defense systems and ammunition for Bradley combat vehicles.
+In addition, the US imposes a series of sanctions and visa restrictions on five Russian officials and a consultant involved in the imprisonment Vladimir Kara-Murzaan opposition figure arrested last April for criticizing the invasion of Ukraine.

 To know more